MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

    > All performance data is historical.
 So the peak data point at 8:15 indicates the load from 8:00 to 8:15.
 1. There are spikes before 4:00 AM, with more than 20 Bytes sent/sec on the busiest DC, which could indicate either load from different time zones or background infrastructure activity, such as backups.
 Since the peak at 8:00 AM exceeds this activity, it is not relevant.
 1. There are five Domain Controllers in the site.
-1. The max load is about 5.5 MB/s per DC, which represents 44% of the 100 Mb connection.
+1. The max load is about 5.5 MB/s per DC, which represents 44% of the 100 MB connection.
 Using this data, it can be estimated that the total bandwidth needed between 8:00 AM and 8:15 AM is 28 MB/s.
    >[!NOTE]
    >Be careful with the fact that Network Interface sent/receive counters are in bytes and network bandwidth is measured in bits.
-100 Mb &divide; 8 = 12.5 MB, 1 Gb &divide; 8 = 128 MB.
+100 MB &divide; 8 = 12.5 MB, 1 GB &divide; 8 = 128 MB.

 Conclusions:

 1. This current environment does meet the N+1 level of fault tolerance at 60% target utilization.
 Taking one system offline will shift the bandwidth per server from about 5.5 MB/s (44%) to about 7 MB/s (56%).
-1. Based on the previously stated goal of consolidating to one server, this both exceeds the maximum target utilization and theoretically the possible utilization of a 100 Mb connection.
+1. Based on the previously stated goal of consolidating to one server, this both exceeds the maximum target utilization and theoretically the possible utilization of a 100 MB connection.
-1. With a 1 Gb connection this will represent 22% of the total capacity.
+1. With a 1 GB connection this will represent 22% of the total capacity.
 1. Under normal operating conditions in the *N* + 1 scenario, client load will be relatively evenly distributed at about 14 MB/s per server or 11% of total capacity.
 1. To ensure that capacity is adequate during unavailability of a DC, the normal operating targets per server would be about 30% network utilization or 38 MB/s per server.
 Failover targets would be 60% network utilization or 72 MB/s per server.

-In short, the final deployment of systems must have a 1 Gb network adapter and be connected to a network infrastructure that will support said load.
+In short, the final deployment of systems must have a 1 GB network adapter and be connected to a network infrastructure that will support said load.
 A further note is that given the amount of network traffic generated, the CPU load from network communications can have a significant impact and limit the maximum scalability of AD DS.
 This same process can be used to estimate the amount of inbound communication to the DC.
 But given the predominance of outbound traffic relative to inbound traffic, it is an academic exercise for most environments.
 Ensuring hardware support for RSS is important in environments with greater than 5,000 users per server.
 For scenarios with high network traffic, balancing of interrupt load can be a bottleneck.
 This can be detected by Processor(\*)\% Interrupt Time being unevenly distributed across CPUs.
 RSS enabled NICs can mitigate this limitation and increase scalability.

 > [!NOTE]
 > A similar approach can be used to estimate the additional capacity necessary when consolidating data centers, or retiring a domain controller in a satellite location.
 Simply collect the outbound and inbound traffic to clients and that will be the amount of traffic that will now be present on the WAN links.